ThreeMammals/Ocelot/docs/features/routing.rst

     }

 In this example Ocelot will only match requests that have a matching url path and the querystring starts with unitId=something.
 You can have other queries after this but you must start with the matching parameter.
-Also in this example Ocelot will swap the unitId param from the query string and use it in the downstream request path.
+Also Ocelot will swap the {unitId} parameter from the query string and use it in the downstream request path.